daria-kotova/master_project/research/research-progress.md

 ———

-In the second test, the objects were chosen by others and you had to use it.
+In the second test, the objects were chosen for you.

 <img src="/research/photos/2025-01-09/IMG_3207.JPG" width="500" />